ddavis-4/PersonalSite/log.md

 ### January 26 2025

 Sunday funday or whatever, I still need to split up my js file.
 But in my personal time I have been looking into tailwind css, and typescript.
 I am looking to see how I can incorporate new languages into my projects.

+I am making a note here to read, the wealth of nations here so I can close the tab.

+Also everyone should remember Alan Turing was gay, how about that halting problem. google how he died.

+my plan for the js is rather than have a singluar js page for each page I plan to make js pages for the functions I need and call them on the pages as needed.

+Big things to come.